ome/omero-documentation/omero/sysadmins/server-upgrade.rst

     (1 row)

-If you are upgrading from a server earlier than |previousversion| then you must run the earlier upgrade scripts in sequence before the one above.
+If you are upgrading from a server earlier than 5.3, then you must run the earlier upgrade scripts in sequence before the one above.
 There is no need to download and run the server from an intermediate major release but you must still study the upgrade